g0v/vue.vtaiwan.tw/README.md

 Besides, the more inputs gathered from relavant staakeholders, the better it serves the public.
 Participating vTaiwan can not only guard our own rights and benefits, but also help protect every possible stakeholders in various topic, issues and aspects.

-## What does it do when giving opinoins in vTaiwan？
+## What does it do when giving opinoins in vTaiwan?

 Firstly, all discussion, opinions are open to public, including to the government.
 Therefore, the administrative and regulatory agencies can gain insights from the public.
 All particpants can also deeply discuss and gain mutual understanding on their interested topics.